xta0/xta0.me/_posts/2024-11-19-GenAI-Transformer-Block.md

 - The second linear layer is a "down project" matrix: $W_{\downarrow}$, projecting the activation back to the `3072` dimensions.
 - There is a residual connection at the end that adds the input embeddings to the transformed embeddings

-But why MLP works?
-It is hard to say.
+As you can see, the MLP architecture looks quite straightforward.
+It is just a plain neural network.
+You may wonder how does it work?
+Frankly speaking, it is hard to say.
 The original paper - [Attention is All You Need](https://arxiv.org/abs/1706.03762) does not explain the reason in detail.
 However, since MLP is just two linear layers stacked together, we could gain some high-level intuition:

 - **Non-Linear Feature Transformation**: After the self-attention mechanism captures contextual relationships between tokens, the MLP applies a non-linear transformation to each token's representation independently.
 This allows the model to learn complex patterns within individual token embeddings that aren’t captured by attention alone.
 - **Complementing Self-Attention**: Self-attention focuses on <i>inter-token relationships</i> (e.g., how words relate to each other in a sentence).
-Whereas, MLP focuses on <i>intra-token relationships</i> (e.g., transforming the features of a single token into a richer representation).
+Whereas, MLP focuses on <i>outer-token relationships</i> (e.g., transforming the features of a single token into a richer representation).
 Together, they create a balance between global context and local feature processing.

 ### Layer Normalization